Thursday, March 13, 2014

 Tove Jansson (centenary exhibition at Ateneum)

 Tove Jansson: Mysterious Landscape, 1930s.
 Ateneum Art Museum.
 Photo: Finnish National Gallery / Hannu Aaltonen. © Tove Jansson Estate.
-Click to enlarge!
+Please click on the image to enlarge it!

 Tove Jansson.
 Centenary exhibition